International sanctions against Syria: Impacts on civilians

 The sanctions imposed on Syria have mostly affected the normal civilian population, not so much the elites.
 Sanctions have led to the shortage of medical equipment and medicine in Syria as it's illegal for many international pharmaceutical companies to sell medicine to Syria due to sanctions, regardless of sanction exemption measures imposed by the United States and European Union towards medicine due to contradicting sanctions, medicines containing sanctioned chemicals, complex bureaucracy involved in getting approved for a sanction exemption license etc. Due to Syria's reliance on imports for anti-cancer medicine, its cancer treatment hospital capabilities have been heavily hampered.
 An Italian hospital director in Damascus told Middle East Eye in 2017 that its hospital had been partially financed by donations until sanctions prevented financial transactions to Syrian banks.

 Although sanctions did not prevent transfer of funds to registered NGOs working in Syria, sanctions have led to many fund-raising and money transfer companies (such as PayPal, Venmo and GoFundMe) to block or suspend attempts by charities and individuals seeking to send money to both government- and opposition-controlled areas due to sanctions against banks and payment processors.
 The licensing requirements and complex bureaucracy of sanctions paperwork required for nonprofit organizations seeking to send humanitarian aid to Syria, combined with increasing audits for NGOs working in areas controlled by Islamists, had cost charity organizations millions of dollars by 2016.
 The bank accounts of many charities, including those working in non-government areas, were blocked or frozen due to banks' over-compliance with sanctions.

-Due to U.S sanctions banning the export, sale or supply of goods, software, technology and services to Syria, people in Syria were barred from accessing Western online platforms used for education, online shopping, work or leisure, such as Google, Netflix, Amazon, Zoom, Apple Inc. etc.
+Due to US sanctions banning the export, sale or supply of goods, software, technology and services to Syria, people in Syria were barred from accessing Western online platforms used for education, online shopping, work or leisure, such as Google, Netflix, Amazon, Zoom, Apple Inc. etc.